fre-sch/starfield-toolbox/README.md

 Copy a full ship part hierachy, can start at COBJ, FLST, GBFM.

-COBJ and FLST will be copied as overrides, while everything beyond GBFM is copied as new.

-TODO: Sometimes the script will fail when starting with COBJ/FLST.
-It appears, in some cases, the FormID house-keeping gets jumbled.
-In that case, start the script at the GBFMs and manually copy the COBJ and FLST as overrides.

 NOTE: The script cannot copy anything with REFL data, that is a limitation of xedit.
 In these cases, there will be NULL linked CELL children, remove these.